-The Problem: The steering-wheel assembly may break, possibly resulting in the steering wheel separating from the steering column while driving, increasing the risk of a crash.
+The Problem: In affected SUVs, the steering-wheel assembly may break, possibly resulting in the wheel separating from the steering column while driving, increasing the risk of a crash.

-The Fix: Dealers will check the production lot number of the steering-wheel assembly and replace it, as necessary, for free.
+The Fix: Hyundai dealers will check the production lot number of the steering-wheel assembly and replace it, as necessary, for free.